grafana/mimir/docs/sources/tools/tsdb-tools.md

 `tsdb-compact` compacts specified blocks together into one or more output blocks.
 It doesn't do any planning, and simply merges all specified blocks.
-If `-shard-count` option is used, multiple output blocks are produced, using the same sharding algorithm as Mimir split-and-merge compactor.
+If `-shard-count` option is used, multiple output blocks are produced, using the same sharding algorithm as split-and-merge compactor.

 Example: